sowcow/blog/content/posts/ghost-dragon.md

 But I found it odd that you upgrade a material thing to something ephemeral and that thing gets stronger.

 Move forward 20 or so years.
-And today I saw a that kind of dragon in the sky.
+And today I saw that kind of dragon in the sky.
 I was Big.
 Kind of in the center above you.
 Not a complete version but a convencing one with open jaws.
 Then after a minute it disappeared because clouds got dissolved.